 Employers who do not acquire workers compensation from third parties need approval for self-insurance.
 Employees who suspect their employers do not carry workers’ compensation or whose employer advises them to purchase or pay for their own insurance policy should consider consulting a Baton Rouge workers’ comp attorney or report their employer to the Fraud & Compliance Division of the Office of Workers Compensation Administration.

 Contact a Workers Compensation Attorney Before Your Deadline

 First of all, employees have the obligation to report any work-related injuries to their employer.
-If their injuries are so severe that they prevent that, a work colleague, supervisor, relative, or workers compensation attorney can do it for them.
+If their injuries are so severe that they prevent that, a work colleague, supervisor, relative, or workers comp lawyer can do it for them.